 Some prop bets are almost pure gambling.
 For example, I saw a volleyball prop bet earlier today that essentially asked if you think the total number of points scored would be odd or even.
 That same bookmaker also had a bet on which team would score first.
 The possibilities for prop betting are endless.

 The majority of prop bets are sucker bets, but that’s not a hard and fast rule.
-There may just be times in which you can gain an edge if you are well-informed regarding volleyball.
+There may just be times in which you can gain an edge in volleyball betting online if you are well-informed.
 Remember, volleyball bookmakers create prop bets to appeal to the general public.
 And for the most part, the general public isn’t very well informed on matters of volleyball.